lwasser/DC-SEA-Python-OldWorkingRepo/lessons/python/01-starting-with-data.md

 wgt          float64
 dtype: object
 ```

-Note the types associated with each column in our data.
-Most of the columns are of type `int64`.
-This means that they are 64 bit integers.
-Integer means that the column can not store decimal places.
-And the 64 part simply refers to the range of values that can be stored in each cell as follows:

-* Int16: -32,768 to +32,767
-* Int32: -2,147,483,648 to +2,147,483,647
-* Int64: -9,223,372,036,854,775,808 to +9,223,372,036,854,775,807

-The other columns are objects.
-Tthey contain strings or character data.
+We'll talk a bit more about what the different formats mean in a different lesson.

 ### Useful Ways to View DataFrame objects in Python

 There are multiple methods that can be used to summarize and access the data stored in dataframes.
 Let's try out a few.
-Note that we call the method by using the object name `dat.method`.
-So `dat.columns` provides an index of all of the column names in our DataFrame.
+Note that we call the method by using the object name `surveys_df.method`.
+So `surveys_df.columns` provides an index of all of the column names in our DataFrame.
 Try out some of the other methods below.

 #### Useful methods
-* `dat.columns` - Display DataFrame column names
+* `surveys_df.columns` - Display DataFrame column names
-* `dat.head()` - Display first 5 rows of DataFrame
+* `surveys_df.head()` - Display first 5 rows of DataFrame
-* `dat.tail()` - Display last 5 rows
+* `surveys_df.tail()` - Display last 5 rows
-* `dat.shape` - Display the shape (number of rows and columns, of the Object in a tuple format (rows, columns).
+* `surveys_df.shape` - Display the shape (number of rows and columns, of the Object in a tuple format (rows, columns).
 [More on tuples, here](https://docs.python.org/2/tutorial/datastructures.html#tuples-and-sequences).

 #NOTE - we don't talk about TUPLES ###############################